-Some neighborhoods have residents that are more educated than others.
+In addition, some neighborhoods have residents that are more educated than others.
 But in this neighborhood there is a dramatic difference.
-NeighborhoodScout's exclusive analysis reveals that 49.5% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
-This is a higher rate of people with a graduate degree than is found in 99.4% of U.S. neighborhoods, where the average American neighborhood has 8.4% of its adults with a graduate degree.
+NeighborhoodScout's exclusive analysis reveals that 50.5% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
+This is a higher rate of people with a graduate degree than is found in 99.4% of U.S. neighborhoods, where the average American neighborhood has 12.4% of its adults with a graduate degree.
 If you are highly educated, you may have much in common with many of your neighbors here.

-In addition, one of the most interesting things about the Humphrey St / Orange St neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
-With 53.8% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 98.3% of the neighborhoods in America.
+Also, one of the most interesting things about the Humphrey St / Orange St neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
+With 51.5% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 97.5% of the neighborhoods in America.

-In addition, the Humphrey St / Orange St neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
+The Humphrey St / Orange St neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
-With 86.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.
+With 86.4% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.